spilman6/courses/pages/computer-programming-cpp/functions.md

 <details>
 	<summary>How do I get started?</summary>

-You will need to create a function called `Factorial` that accepts an integer and returns an integer.
+You will need to create a function called `FactorialOf` that accepts an integer and returns an integer.

 ```cpp
 int Factorial(int number)